WelcometoMyGarden/welcometomygarden/README.md

 npx playwright install
 ```

+### Production builds

 To check if your code won't have compilation issues in production, do a production build locally and preview the result:

 ```
 yarn build:prod
 yarn preview
 ```

+You will need the right environment variables for this.

 ## Deployment